jonas-bird/jonas-bird.github.io/_tabs/projects.md

 order: 5
 ---

-## Currently working on:
+## **Currently working on:**

-Setting up for an attempt at the Red Hat Certified System Administrator.
+Preparing for the Red Hat Certified System Administrator exam.
 Continuing to improve my coding and network automation skills.
 Finding an IT job in New York City

 #### [Learning Go](https://github.com/jonas-bird/learning-go)
 I have started learning Go (or Golang if you prefer).
-This repo is me coding along (slowly, as I should be focused on Network Administration and Python) with [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/hello-world) by Chris James.
+This repo is me coding along (free time project that I can only put a few hours a week into) with [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/hello-world) by Chris James.
 I have also been moving along the Go track on [exercisim.io](https://exercism.org/profiles/jonas-bird)

-## Past Projects
+## **Past projects**

 ### Python